 Fellowship Advising Office SUPER-Curricular Seed Grants

-The best thing about SUPER-Curricular activities is that there are no exams, no deadlines, and no grades to worry about.
+The best thing about Seed Grants is that there are no exams, no deadlines, and no grades.
 You are FREE to follow your own lines of inquiry into areas that interest you the most within your academic curriculum.
 This is a once-in-a-lifetime opportunity to propose a creative, intellectually engaging project that many students can only dream about!
 Undergraduate students from all backgrounds and majors are encouraged to apply.
 We particularly invite creative and original proposals.

 Award amount: up to $5,000